 Lately I have been reflecting over the past several years, thinking about the journey I have been on with God.
 I gave my life to Him in the year 2000, but it has just been in the last several years that a lot of healing (spiritual, physical and emotional) has taken place in my life.
 Looking back, I can see some obvious things I would do differently concerning how I went about seeking healing and restoration.
 There are also many things I learned along the way so far that have helped me so much.
 Either way you look at it, I am grateful for it all.

-I thought I would share in this post some of what I have learned so far that has been vital in finding freedom and healing.
+I thought I would share in this post some of what I have learned that has been vital in finding freedom and healing.
 (I learned most of this the hard way!)
 I’ll mention them briefly here, but I’ll go into more detail in some follow-up posts.

 Focus on God, not what you are trying to overcome.